Iran pays homage to Guards killed in Syria strike

 Khamenei said on Wednesday the Damascus strike was a "desperate" effort by Israel that "will not save them from defeat" in Gaza.

+Israel announced on Thursday it was strengthening its defences and pausing leave for combat units following Iran's threats to retaliate.

-Monday's attack in Damascus, which the Observatory said killed 16 people, was the fifth raid on Syria in a week that has been blamed on Israel.
+Monday's attack in Damascus, which the Observatory said killed 16 people, was the fifth raid on Syria in a week.

 Iran, Israel's arch foe, has been a major ally of Syrian President Bashar al-Assad during his country's 13-year civil war.